 Location: Vedado; Avenida 23, between Calle M and Calle N.

-On our final morning in Havana, we rose early and walked down to the Malecón to watch the sunrise.
-Relatively few people were out and about, and the morning was peaceful.
+The Malecón is the perfect place to watch the sunrise.
+On our last morning in Havana, we got up early to catch the sunrise, and it was one of the best things we did while we were there.
+There were relatively few people were out and about, and the morning was peaceful.
 We observed two fishermen getting an early start on their day, along with a couple pelicans doing some fishing of their own.
-The castle and lighthouse make a beautiful silhouette for amazing travel photos.
+The Castillo de la Real Fuerza (Havana Castle of the Royal Force) and Farro Castillo del Morro (lighthouse) make a beautiful silhouette for amazing travel photos.

 Location: Vedado; Calle 8, at Calle 17

 We took a number of great photos of vintage cars as we walked along the Malecón between Habana Centro and Habana Vieja.
-Marvin was in car paradise!
+A long-time lover of old cars, Marvin was in paradise!

 Location: Malecón, from Avenida 23 to Prado.